 This section was easy to write because all three grouper world records were caught in Florida, so they’re the same.

-With the average adult Goliath Grouper weighing in at around 400 lbs., you know the biggest one recorded is going to be huge right?
-The Biggest Goliath Grouper was caught on hook and line in 1961 at Fernandina Beach, Florida.
+With the average adult Goliath weighing in at around 400 lbs., you know the biggest one recorded is going to be huge right?
+The biggest one was caught on hook and line in 1961 at Fernandina Beach, Florida.
 The big Goliath Grouper was 680 lbs.
-I remember talking to some people who’d seen a massive Goliath Grouper at the Sunshine Skyway Bridge that they named Hitler.
+I remember talking to some people who’d seen a massive Goliath at the Sunshine Skyway Bridge that they named Hitler.

-The Biggest Red Grouper was a 42 pounds, 4 ounce fish that was caught on hook and line off St. Augustine, in the Atlantic side of Florida in 1997.
+The Biggest Red was a 42 pound, 4 ounce fish that was caught on hook and line off St. Augustine, in the Atlantic side of Florida in 1997.

-Besides being great for a meal, Grouper takes your bait and immediately pulls hard when it realizes it is attached to your line.
-It’s a real fight to get a grouper up off the bottom of the sea, especially if it’s down 100 feet or more.
+Besides being great for a meal, they take your bait and immediately pull hard when they realize they’re attached to your line.
+It’s a real fight to get a big one up off the bottom of the sea, especially if it’s down 100 feet or more.
 They’re heavy, strong, and tough fighting fish that will give you a workout.
-A half-day of catching Grouper on rod and reel will tire you out!
+A half-day of catching them on rod and reel will tire you out!

-Small grouper can be found generally inshore, and in water 15 feet deep or more usually.
-I’ve caught small black, red, and gag grouper in shallow areas near the Sunshine Skyway Bridge in south Pinellas county.
+Small fish can be found generally inshore, and in water 15 feet deep or more usually.
+I’ve caught small black, red, and gags in shallow areas near the Sunshine Skyway Bridge in south Pinellas county.
 Not too much fun catching them that small when you can’t keep them and eat them!

-To find adult grouper you’ll need to take a charter off the coast and ride out for a while to reach deeper water.
-Around 60 feet deep is a good starting point, and any structure, wrecks, or rocks will probably hold at least a grouper or two, but bigger areas will hold dozens, possibly hundreds.
-Don’t get me wrong, you CAN find grouper in shallower water when it’s cooler, and I’ve seen them pull 12 lb.
-Gag Grouper out of 10 feet of water off the Gulf Coast.
+To find adults you’ll need to take a charter off the coast and ride out for a while to reach deeper water.
+Around 60 feet deep is a good starting point, and any structure, wrecks, or rocks will probably hold at least one or two fish, but bigger areas will hold dozens, possibly hundreds.
+Don’t get me wrong, you CAN find them in shallower water when it’s cooler, and I’ve seen them pull 12 lb.
+Gags out of 10 feet of water off the Gulf Coast.
 It’s possible if you know where they are.
 Any rockpile is a good place to try.

-When I think about what Grouper eat and how to catch them, I think LIVE BAIT.
+When I think about what these fish eat and how to catch them, I think LIVE BAIT.
 I think big pinfish and medium-sized mullet.
 Unless I’m going after a real lunker, then I like BIG mullet.
 You basically drop your pinfish down to the bottom and hold on for dear life.
-It doesn’t really matter how much weight you use to get your bait down there, you’ll certainly feel it when the Grouper inhales your baitfish!
+It doesn’t really matter how much weight you use to get your bait down there, you’ll certainly feel it when any Grouper inhales your baitfish!